 bundesliga

-Bayern Munich's Hansi Flick: from running a shop to running the show in world football
+Bayern Munich's Hansi Flick: from running a shop to winning titles on the elite stage

 xwhatsappmailcopy-link

 It's not all that long ago that Hansi Flick was running the sports shop he owns in the small German town of Bammental.
-He soon swapped selling trophies for lifting them, however, advancing from assistant roles to being the main man, with Bayern in particular reaping the rewards.
+He soon swapped selling trophies for lifting them, however, advancing from assistant roles to being the main man, first at Bayern Munich and now Barcelona.

 As much as the above might sound like a rags-to-riches fairy tale, to call it such would be to do Flick a disservice.
 Instead, his story is a rather less glamorous one of hard work, experience and learning - but is no less interesting for it.